 Suddenly, next weekend looms before you -- and there are no plans yet on the calendar.
 Great!
-It could be the perfect time to get away for a last-minute romantic getaway to a place you've always wanted to travel -- or a visit to destination you know and love.
+It could be the perfect time to get away for a last-minute romantic getaway to a place you've always wanted to travel -- or a visit to the destination you know and love.

 At the last minute, you can grab a flight, jump into the car, and spend an unforgettable romantic weekend, just the two of you.

 For childfree couples on a budget, the proliferation of last-minute travel sites, cheap deals, and discount hotel offers has been a boon.
-There's even a name for quickie, last-minute weekend getaways for lovers: mini-moons.
+There's even a name for a quickie, last-minute weekend getaways for lovers: mini-moons.
 They can be fabulous: A whirlwind romantic weekend in a new city, sleeping in a top-rated hotel for less, savoring delicious meals at just-discovered restaurants or from room service, seeing the sights.
 And in many cases, you can pay less for a last-minute getaway than a long-planned vacation.

 Get Ready to Go

 Once you understand the pros and cons of last-minute travel, be ready to scoop up a deal and hit the road.
 Here is how can you be prepared to take advantage of a last-minute romantic getaway:

 - Shop the Last-Minute Web Sites.
 Get an idea ahead of time of what's typically available by visiting these sites and signing up for their newsletters to take advantage of late-breaking deals.
 In addition to Twitter, check out: